Skip to content

 You’re not diabetic, so glucose feels like someone else’s problem — until you notice that metabolic stability quietly underpins nearly every other health goal you have.

-- More even energy and mood.
-Reactive dips are a hidden driver of the 3pm crash and the mood swing that rides with it.
+• More even energy and mood.
+Reactive dips are a plausible contributor to the 3pm crash and the mood swing that rides with it; again, plausible is the honest word.

 This is nutritional self-knowledge, not a medical intervention — using your own data to understand your metabolism rather than obeying a population-averaged rulebook.